Updated December 2025

-Cold emails are different from other types of email.
+Cold email is different from other types of email.

 This means that you need to send your cold emails in a specific way if you want to land in the primary inbox and receive responses.

-In this article, I’ll show you the best way to send cold emails when doing B2B outbound sales:
+In this article, I’ll show you the best way to send cold emails:

 - What is cold email?